TheDIYGuy999/Micro_RC_Receiver/README.md

  - Added TWO_SPEED_GEARBOX option for mechanical two speed gearboxes, shifted by a servo, connected to CH2, controlled by "Mode 1" button
  - Example see vehicle CONFIG_WPL_B-36
  - See video: https://www.youtube.com/watch?v=EaOJE_GU5pk&t=1s

+ New in V 3.0
+ - Added TRACTOR_TRAILER_UNLOCK option.
+Used to operate the tractor trailer unlocking servo
+ - Press the "Back / Pulse" button to unlock your trailer
+ - See vehicle "CONFIG_JJRC_Q60" for example
+ - Parts for 3D printing: https://www.thingiverse.com/thing:3399449

 ## Usage